BBKA Guide to Beekeeping

 It also covers lots of background subjects like folklore, history of beekeeping, bees in literature and bee trivia.
 Illustrated with photography, illustrations and etchings, this is an invaluable handbook for a beekeeper and a good read for everyone else!

 The Haynes Bee Manual is a clear and concise introduction into the fascinating world of the honey bee.
 For anyone wishing to start beekeeping, this step-by-step guide full of colour photographs and and practical advice is a very good starting point.
 There is something reassuring about the scale and simplicity of this book which helps to make the idea of staring in beekeeping a bit less daunting.

 For your delectation, an absolutely beautiful video showing a mating flight:

 Type any beekeeping subject into the search engine of Youtube and you’re more than likely to find a selection of videos.
-There are some really good videos on Youtube but there’s a lot of rubbish too!
+There’s some really good stuff on Youtube but there’s a lot of rubbish on there too!
 It’s recommended that new beekeepers are cautious about treating YouTube as a definitive source of information.

-Many of the videos are from overseas (particularly the US) and whilst we’re very fond of our American cousins, their climate is often different to ours and consequently, so are many of their practices.
-If you find a good video on Youtube, please send details or a link to firstname.lastname@example.org and I’ll add a link to this page.
+Many of the videos are from overseas (particularly the US) and whilst we’re very fond of our American cousins, their climate is often different to ours and consequently, so are some of their practices.
+If you find a good video, please send details or a link to email@example.com and I’ll add a link to this page.

 Watch this fascinating three minute video by Samuel Ramsey, doctoral candidate in entomology.
 He summarises his dissertation on Varroa which may offer some hope in the eradication of the biggest threat to our honey bees.
 If you’re interested, he also has some longer videos on Youtube.